About EGSH

 Location and Accessibility

 Location remains the primary driver of property value in Dubai.
-Properties in established prime areas — Downtown Dubai, Palm Jumeirah, Dubai Marina, and Business Bay — consistently achieve higher valuations than comparable units in secondary locations.
+Properties in established prime areas — Downtown Dubai, Palm Jumeirah, Dubai Marina, and Business Bay — achieve higher valuations than comparable units in secondary locations.
 Proximity to metro stations, schools, healthcare facilities, and major retail centres is measurable and factored into valuation adjustments.
 View premiums — for sea views, Burj Khalifa views, or golf course frontage — are identifiable and quantifiable based on DLD comparable transaction data.

 Property Type, Size, and Condition

 Built-up area, bedroom configuration, and layout efficiency directly affect market value.
-Building age, construction quality, maintenance history, and the extent of any renovations or upgrades are assessed and reflected in adjustments to comparable sales.
+Building age, construction quality, maintenance history, and the extent of renovations or upgrades are assessed and reflected in adjustments to comparable sales.
 A well-maintained unit in an older building may achieve a valuation close to a newer unit of equivalent size where the refurbishment standard supports it.

 Freehold vs Leasehold Designation